 (March) - The Fountain Division of W.P.
 Law’s Official Kick-Off to St. Pat’s in Five Points

-(April – October) - 18th season of Five After Five (4th Thursday of each month)
+(April – August) - 19th season of Five After Five

 (August) - Summer Sidewalk Sale